2020 Amendments to the Planning and Development (Local Planning Schemes) Regulations 2015

 There are various conditions relating to the above listed exemptions, so please refer to the Regulations for the details.

-From 1 July 2021, a second stage (Part 9A) of regulatory changes relating to car parking provision in developments took effect.
-In response to feedback from public consultation, the new approach will apply only to planning applications in the Perth and Peel region scheme areas.
+From 1 July 2021, a second stage of regulatory changes relating to car parking provision in developments in the Perth and Peel region scheme areas took effect.

 The key parts to these provisions include parking exemptions for certain types of development and a standard and consistent approach to car parking variations, waivers, cash in lieu and shared parking.